-2. ICWA commandeers state actors
+2. ICWA commandeers state actors.

+ICWA is also unconstitutional because it violates the anticommandeering doctrine.
 As interpreted by the "Guidelines for State Courts and Agencies in Indian Child Custody Proceedings," which claim to establish "minimum Federal standards," 80 Fed.
 Reg.
 10,146, 10,152 A.5(a) (Feb.
-25, 2015) ("Guidelines"), ICWA is also replete with commands to state actors to implement its commands.
-Even assuming that Congress had limited authority to impose federal policies in certain child-custody disputes, it did not have the additional authority to force the States to implement those policies.
+25, 2015) ("Guidelines"), ICWA is replete with commands to state actors to implement its commands.
+Even assuming that Congress has limited authority to impose federal policies in certain child-custody disputes, it lacks the additional authority to force the States to implement those policies.
 See Murphy, 138 S. Ct. at 1475.
-ICWA violates this "anticommandeering doctrine" both by commanding state executive actors to undertake various federal tasks, and by commanding state courts to change the state-court procedures governing state-law claims.
+ICWA violates this "anti-commandeering doctrine" both by commanding state executive actors to undertake various federal tasks and by commanding state courts to change the state-court procedures governing state-law claims.